Jirinrin/semicolon-spammer/README.md

 Maybe support for JSX?
 (For the time being, to make it work you can put your JSX in parentheses (`()`), and close your 'JS in JSX' (`{}`) elements on the line they were opened or start them on a new line);

 ## Release Notes;

+### 1.2.8;

+- Made closure detection more intelligent to skip commented / string areas;

 ### 1.2.7;